Houses

 We might be the newest House but don't underestimate us.
 Students in Wick are kind and warm hearted.
 A kind caring nature typifies a Wick student.
 Wick students are the embodiment of The Trafalgar School Values.

-This years chosen charity is the Rosebud Foundation founded by a teacher in the school Miss Minshall, currently on sabbatical, working hard on raising money for this worthy cause.
+This years chosen charity is The Air Ambulance.
 I know Wick students will do all they can to offer their support to this charity.